 I stray farther from Innisfree products than I should.
 It is a great brand that makes lovely cosmetics.
 Still, Innisfree tends to be heavy-handed with the artificial fragrance and I have given away many of their well-formulated cosmetics due to the scent.
 But, after seeing Innisfree Blueberry Rebalancing Cleanser in a new formulation pop up a few times on social media, I knew I had to tango with Innisfree again.
 I wanted to see if it could hold its own against some of my favorites.

-Where to buy Innisfree Blueberry Rebalancing Cleanser?
+Where to Buy the Innisfree Blueberry Rebalancing Cleanser?

 It is pretty accessible online in the US, so the only issue might be whether it is sold out since this is a popular item lately.